rayattack/amebo/README.md

 Amebo is the simplest pubsub server to use, deploy, understand or maintain.
-It was built to enable communication between applications i.e. microservices or modules (if you are using monoliths) collectively called **producers**, and hopes to be able to serve as a small but capable and simpler alternative to Kafka, RabbitMQ, SQS/SNS.
+It was built to enable communication between applications i.e. microservices or modules (if you are using monoliths) collectively called **applications**, and hopes to be able to serve as a small but capable and simpler alternative to Kafka, RabbitMQ, SQS/SNS.

-1. Availability: Amebo runs on battle tested open source tools i.e. Redis, Postgres and provides the same level of availability guarantees
+1. Availability: Amebo runs on battle tested open source tools i.e. Postgres/SQLite and provides the same level of availability guarantees provided by the backing storage system.

 1. Reliability: Amebo has been used at scale by open source projects to handle 100's of millions of request

-1. Latency: Amebo guarantees sub 100ms latencies at scale (barring network and hardware limitations)
+1. Latency: Amebo guarantees sub 50ms latencies at scale (barring network and hardware limitations)

 &nbsp;